marcusramos2024/ESMStabP/README.md

 This file is used for training the ESMStabP model.
 The repository includes four pretrained models that can be used depending on the available input parameters.

 ### 5. `Models/`
-This folder contains the output destination of trina.py
+This folder contains the pretrained ESMStabP model and is the output destination of train.py